AzaGimma-bits/AzaGimma-bits/README.md

 ###

-<p align="left">I'm Felipe from Chile<br>- 🔭 I’m a Software Engineering.<br>- 📚 I am currently strengthening my skills.<br>- ⚡In my free time I play Overwatch 2 and Pokemon tcg!
+<p align="left">I'm Felipe from Chile<br>- 🔭 I’m a Software Engineering.<br>- 📚 I am currently strengthening my skills.<br>- ⚡In my free time I play Pokemon tcg!
 I also like to read and learn about 3D printing and technology in general.</p>

 ###